 - Auto-immune disorders

 There’s also some research available that states that those with low vitamin D levels are more susceptible to contracting the COVID-19 virus.
-Additionally, if one goes undiagnosed with vitamin D deficiency for a long period of time, they get more prone to developing heart disorders and other metabolism issues such as insulin resistance and diabetes.
+Additionally, suppose one goes undiagnosed with vitamin D deficiency, they are more prone to developing heart disorders and other metabolism issues such as insulin resistance and diabetes.

 - Fatty fish and other kinds of seafood